CybercentreCanada/assemblyline4_docs/docs/installation/cluster-microk8s.md

 ## __What do we need to consider before deploying offline__

 !!! danger "Consider before processeding"
-	* Needs to install python3-pip - if you cant do it for any reason, find a solution

 	* Git repo! - additional infrestructure to support some AL4 services